London, England, United Kingdom

 The team states that the delta wing features a uniquely designed leading edge fixed slat and Hoerner wing tips to increase efficiency while in cruise, differentiating it from a more conventional quadcopter-inspired design which is inefficient in forward flight, as well as limited fixed airfoil designs such as canard and rectangular wing forms.

 The N217RL is being billed as an innovative vertical takeoff and landing Personal Adventure Vehicle (PAV), designed for safety, efficiency, and performance.
 The N217RL model is a competition vehicle and technology demonstrator that has been optimized for the Boeing-sponsored GoFly Prize and is now being built to fly in 2019.
+As of November 2020, the team is planning to initiate remote tests of the aircraft utilizing a prototype displayed at the GoFly Final Fly Off.
+They are also developing a hybrid power source to replace the working model's gas engine, and are in the process of seeking funding.

 - Aircraft type: ICE VTOL (future will be all-electric)